Britain to turn off lights to mark World War One centenary

 "Most of us will have ancestors who fought, many from what is now the Commonwealth ... and every single one of us is indebted to that generation because their legacy is our liberty," said Prime Minister David Cameron at London's Imperial War Museum last month.

 "It wasn't just Britons who secured Allied victory.
-It was Indians, Canadians – even a Chinese Labor Corps," added Cameron, who said six of his own relatives died in the fighting.
+It was Indians, Canadians – even a Chinese Labour Corps," added Cameron, who said six of his own relatives died in the fighting.

 Soldiers from the former British empire including Australia, New Zealand, Canada, India and troops in the Middle East and North Africa all fought in the war under the banner of the British Army.